deficollective/defiscan/src/content/protocols/sky.md

 The governance contract is `DSChief`, users can either vote or delegate their vote to other users.
 A list of _Aligned Delegates_ who vowed to respect the protocol's core values is published on the [governance webpage](https://vote.makerdao.com/delegates).
 The current aligned delates hold a majority of the voting power and extrem influence over the protocol (see [security council](#security-council)).

 Each governance proposal comes under the form of a `DssSpell` the points to a `DssSpellAction` contract which holds the logic to be executed upon approval.
-The governance uses continuous approal, which means there is one proposal being executed at a time and users need to shift their vote to support a new proposal.
-The proposal with the most votes at any times is the `Hat` that can be executed.
+The governance uses continuous approal, which means one proposal can be executed at a time and users need to shift their vote to support a new proposal.
+The proposal with the most votes at any times is the `Hat` that can be scheduled and executed.
 Each `Spell` may be executed just once and expires after 30 days if it has not been selected to be the `Hat`.

-Proposals can be scheduled for executed with the `DSPauseProxy` which enforces a minimal 18 hours delay between approval and execution.
-Some proposals may exerce non-delayed action to pause some modules of the protocol such as the `LitePSM` (Peg Stability Module), `OSM` (Oracle Security Module), and debt ceiling.
+Proposals can be scheduled for execution with the `DSPauseProxy` which enforces a minimal 18 hours delay between approval and execution.
+Some proposals may exerce non-delayed action to pause some modules of the protocol such as the `LitePSM` (Peg Stability Module), `OSM` (Oracle Security Module), liquidations, and debt ceiling.
 Users can trigger an Emergency and irreversible shutdown of the system by sending 500'000 `MKR` to the `ESM` (Emergency Shutdown Module) funds sent to the contract cannot be recovered, even if no shutdown happens.

 ![Overview of the sky governance](./diagrams/sky-governance.png)